Nickjean3/Nickjean3/README.md

 # Hi, I'm Nick Jean 👋

-Mechatronics engineer — where hardware and software meet.
+I am a Mechatronics engineer, where hardware and software meet.

 ---